Providing Impactful Programs for Children and Teens

 Serving children and teens in our 13-county service area has always been a top priority for Tarrant Area Food Bank.
 Since 1993, we have partnered with various schools, community organizations, churches, housing communities, and healthcare organizations to offer programs that help meet their nutritional needs.

-Our newest approach is developing programs to raise awareness and educate children and teens in our community, so they are better equipped to make healthier choices as they grow.
-The best way to do this is through nutrition and gardening education.
+We develop youth programs to educate and raise awareness so children and teens are better equipped to make healthier choices as they grow.
+We offer kid-friendly nutrition and garden activities throughout the year.

 Junior Ambassador Program